Skip to main content

 How can I improve my model for the threshold I chose?

-Pecan allows you to optimize your model according to a specific threshold under “advances settings” in the Blueprint screen.
+Pecan allows you to optimize your model according to a specific threshold under “advances settings” when you send your model to train.

 Read more here: Optimization metrics for binary models